MJoergen/nexys4ddr/dyoc/ep9_-_Branching/README.md

 # Design Your Own Computer - Episode 9 - "Branching"

 Welcome to the ninth episode of "Design Your Own Computer".
-In this episode we will perform the following two tasks:
+In this episode we will perform the following three tasks:
 * Add control of individual bits in the status register
 * Conditional jumps
+* Add support for simulation

 Instructions implemented in total : 31/151.